epfl-si/ansible.suitcase/COOKBOOK.md

 : This is where you put the minimum amount of info for the intern to figure out how to use the `foosible` script.
 Although that is a matter of taste, keeping the `help()` function as close as possible to the top of the script will also help people who don't run unknown commands to see what they do, even with `--help`.
 If you wonder where the `fatal` function comes from, see ⑦.

 ④
-: The `ensure_ansible()` function, as the name implies, ensures that Ansible is up and running in `./ansible-deps-cache`.
+: The `ensure_suitcase()` function, as the name implies, ensures that the Ansible suitcase is ready in `./ansible-deps-cache`.
 There is an install-time (once) part to that job (⑤, see below) and a run-time (everytime) part (⑥).<br/>💡 Feel free to search-n'replace the `ansible-deps-cache` path to suit your preferences e.g. `tmp/ansible`; but do not attempt to use e.g. `$HOME/.suitcase`, as the Ansible suitcase doesn't support sharing (even parts of) its runtime between projects.

 ⑤
 : This `if` ... `fi` block is the idempotent operation that installs the suitcase by running it as a shell script downloaded from GitHub on-the-spot.
 That is, unless `ansible-deps-cache/.versions` already exists, which is the stamp file that the suitcase creates upon successful installation.
 One can configure a variety of parameters through environment variables, as documented in the comments [at the top of the suitcase's `install.sh`](./install.sh).